Stiffness, pain and a limited range of movement in the shoulder may be caused by frozen shoulder, or adhesive

 If you're over 50, it's quite likely you know of someone who's had frozen shoulder – and that’s because, according to a survey,* 72% of patients are over the age of 50.

 Frozen shoulder syndrome occurs when ligaments around the shoulder joint swell and stiffen to such an extent that normal healing doesn't take place.
 This makes it difficult to move the shoulder, making everyday activities such as getting dressed or reaching for a cup from a shelf painful.
 As the condition progresses, the stiffness may continue to the point where range of motion can be severely limited.

-Research has shown that diabetes patients are more than twice as likely to suffer with condition, and other risk factors include recent surgery, having a stroke, overactive or underactive thyroid and heart disease.
+Research has shown that diabetes patients are more than twice as likely to suffer with the condition, and other risk factors include recent surgery, having a stroke, overactive or underactive thyroid and heart disease.

 If you suspect that you have frozen shoulder, see your GP for a diagnosis.
 Your doctor should also rule out shoulder arthritis via a scan or X-ray, as it produces similar symptoms.
 With frozen shoulder the surfaces of your shoulder joint are normal and motion is limited because the tissues surrounding the joint have become tight, preventing you from moving your arm and shoulder as you usually would.
 With shoulder arthritis the joint surface is damaged.

 Because frozen shoulder is a catch-all term, one person's symptoms and causes might be slightly different from another's, making it difficult to say what has caused the problem.

 Frozen shoulder does, however, seem linked to certain activities.
 For example, any activity that involves you having to rotate your arm, such as freestyle swimming or throwing a ball overarm (for cricket, for example).
 Also, overhead weight lifting and sudden stress to the shoulder muscles via injury.